 Faith In Strangers and Little Swift serve the most delicious cocktails and both enjoy sea views.
-Bar Nothing on Cliff Terrace is hipster AF.
+The newest cocktail bar in town is Daisy, which was originally a pop up on the harbour.
+The name means Margarita in Spanish.
+We already like.
 While Mariarchi is a new tequila & mezcal bar in the town centre where you can book a private agave room for tastings.

 Unique to Margate is The Little Prince in The Old Kent Market, which claims to be the UK’s smallest pub.
 Other pubs worth a visit include the Rose in June near the Winter Gardens, family-run micropub Harbour Arms on Margate’s Harbour Arm ‘pier’.
 Popping in for a drink at Margate institution The Fez on the High Street is a must.

 Forts and The Bus Cafe are where to head for breakfast.
 Join the queue at Peter’s Fish Factory for the best fish and chips in town.
 Scissortails is great for coffee, as is Cliffs – an independent cafe and record shop.
 Don’t forget to look upstairs!

 In addition to being England’s first seaside resort, Margate is home to some unique tourist attractions.